 5. Take your time, life is not a race

 If you are not sure what is right or wrong and your boundaries are not so clear even to yourself, take your time.
-You do not have to answer right away and bring yourself back to the earth grounded.
+If you do not find the answer right away that is oke.
+Just bring yourself back to the earth and ground yourself.
 Meditate and sit in nature, and you will see that the next step is presenting itself clearly.

 When you let go of what you “have to” do, the answers often present themselves.
 If not, you will know which action to take.
 In the Western world you often get so caught up in the “must do’s and I should not complain,” that you forget to love yourself and the boundaries around you.